ckassaad/KIKO/README.md

-# KIKO (Knock In Knock Out): Scaling Causal Inference in Additive Noise Models
+# Scaling Causal Inference in Additive Noise Models: KIKO (Knock In Knock Out):

-Link to the paper: soon
+Link to the paper: http://proceedings.mlr.press/v104/assaad19a/assaad19a.pdf

 Required packages:
 * tensorflow